In my previous blog post:

 Before we look at the patterns let’s briefly look at a typical directory structure for Terraform tests.

-First of all, remember that your test files should use the .tftest.hcl file ending.
-If not, the terraform test command will not execute the run blocks for your tests.
+First of all, remember that your test files should use the

-A typical directory structure for a simple module with tests is this:
+directory, and do not place test files in the module root directory.A typical directory structure for a simple module with tests is this:

-How many test files should you have?
+directory to avoid confusing future contributors to your module.How many test files should you have?
 The simple answer is it depends!
 If you are building a large module with many moving parts you will probably need to have several test files divided up into coherent and related parts that test a certain part of your module.
 If your module have a small interface (variables and outputs) it might suffice with a single test file.
 Use common sense here, if it feels like a file has too many tests then it probable does.

-Pattern 1: Assertions
+Pattern 1: Assertions#

-The first pattern is simple, it consists of a run block with a nested assert block:
+The first pattern is simple, it consists of a run

 run "file_contents_should_be_valid_json" {